-The Johnson County Health Department Ordinance No. 2005-24 was enacted in 2005 and requires operators to be licensed and inspected by Environmentalists.
+Updated in 2022, the Johnson County Health Department Ordinance No. 2005-24 requires operators to be licensed and inspected by Environmentalists.
 Our ordinance incorporates Indiana State Department of Health Rule 410 IAC 1-5 "Sanitary Operations of Tattoo Parlors".
-The Rule includes an important requirement to have sterilization equipment tested for efficacy and to report results to the Health Department.
+The Rule includes an important requirement to have sterilization equipment tested for efficacy and to report monthly results to the Health Department.
 The Ordinance incorporates fines and delineates procedures for closure of a shop if requirements are not met.

 The number of tattoo operations in our county varies each year.
 A recent rise in the number of shops is due to the opening of "micro blading" operations, which is the process of tattooing eyebrows on the face.
 Like any tattoo, micro blading punctures the skin surface and comes in contact with blood and body fluids and therefore is regulated.
 Permanent makeup operations are also regulated as they tattoo eyeliner, lips, and eyebrows on to clientele.
+Eyelash extensions are regulated on a complaint basis.